OskyRosky/Classification/README.md

 # 1. Let's talk about Classification

-Classification is everywhere — even when we don’t notice it.
+Classification is everywhere: even when we don’t notice it.
 Every day, dozens of systems quietly classify information around us:
 Netflix decides what you might like next.
 Gmail separates spam from important messages.